clreda/NORDic/README.md

 > Réda, C., & Delahaye-Duriez, A. (2022).
 Prioritization of Candidate Genes Through Boolean Networks.
 In *International Conference on Computational Methods in Systems Biology* (pp. 89-121).
 Springer, Cham.

-Due to the presence of copyrighted databases, the license for this code is [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Installation

 ```bash